leonlinsx/minimal-mistakes/_posts/2020-12-02-angel-kelly.md

 ## 2. Using HASH.ai to simulate company survival rates

 We'll move on from one model full of assumptions, to another model full of assumptions.
 I recently heard of the company [HASH.ai](https://hash.ai/ "hash"), which lets you "build multi-agent simulations in minutes."
 By that, they mean creating multiple objects that can interact with each other, and then seeing what happens.
+You can read more about agent-based modeling [here](https://hash.ai/blog/what-is-agent-based-modeling "hash")

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Kelly_criterion/Kelly 10.png)